-Once you have built your Custom Mappings in GetFeedback and built your email template with Salesforce aware merge fields, you can build custom Reports and Dashboards in Salesforce.
+Once you've built your GetFeedback Custom Mappings and built your email template with Salesforce aware merge fields, you can build custom Reports and Dashboards in Salesforce.

 We can also apply special formula fields to the data as well.
 Let's use a Net Promoter Score (NPS) type question in this next example.
 Under the NPS data field in our custom object, we'll add a formula that looks like this: